The Legend of Ares: Guilds

 Players can form guilds or clans which allow for more social interaction, other people to quest with and the addition of a cape and guild tag.
 They can also engage in guild wars, involving two guilds fighting each other.
 When a guild war is declared, the names of the guilds involved are announced.

-Shutdown
+Release history

+The game was first released in South Korea in 2004, then released for the international market in 2006.

 As of May 2009, the international version of the Legend of Ares was shut down, along with two other games from Netgame.

 However the Korean version of Legend of Ares is still running.

-The Korean version is also declining due to the decrease in the number of players and lack of progression in the game-play story and may face shut down in the near future.

-While the game developers initially revealed plans for the next installment of the game, due to the lack of resources and declining player-base as a whole for the publishers, the plan was officially "Postponed" indefinitely.